troystribling/SimpleFutures/README.md

 ## <a name="flatmap">flatmap</a>

-The flatmap combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt;.
+The flatmap combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
 It can be used to combine Futues&lt;T&gt;  instances than must be excited serially and FutureStream&lt;T&gt; instances that must be executed serially.
-In addition Future&lt;T&gt; instances can be flat mapped FutureStream&lt;T&gt; instances and FutureStream&lt;T&gt; instances can be flat mapped Future&lt;T&gt; instances.
+In addition Future&lt;T&gt; instances can be flat mapped FutureStream&lt;T&gt; instances and FutureStream&lt;T&gt; instances can be given a mapping to Future&lt;T&gt; instances.
+The mapping function specified is called only if the Future&lt;T&gt; and FutureStream&lt;T&gt; instances are compelted successfully.

 Future&lt;T&gt; flatmap is defined by,